University Chartered Organizations

-The NSU Accounting Club enhances the learning process of accounting majors through guest speakers, volunteer income assistance and tours of accounting-related businesses.
-Accounting Club provides tutoring for accounting classes in cooperation with the University College, encourages improvement in scholarship, provides accounting and money management in the community and also provides members with information in preparation for the CPA exam.
+The NSU Accounting Club enhances the learning process of accounting majors through guest speakers, tours of accounting-related businesses, and volunteer activities.
+Accounting Club provides tutoring for accounting classes in cooperation with NSU Student Success; encourages improvement in scholarship; promotes accounting and business to incoming students; and provides members with information to prepare for the CPA exam.
 Accounting Club is open to students with an interest in accounting and accounting-related fields.
 Dues are collected annually.

 Association for the Education of Young Children (AEYC)